Apex Streamlines Off-Premise Dining with its Self-Serve Order Pick-Up Lockers

 Strategies for building a sustainable off-premise dining experience

-Off-premise dining food that is ordered for takeout, delivery, drive-thru, catering or in-home dining sales rose 40% year-over-year as reported by Second Measure.
+Third Party Delivery food that is ordered for delivery combined sales at the five largest meal delivery companies in the United States rose 36 percent year-over-year in November 2019 as reported by Second Measure, a firm which analyzes U.S. consumer spending.
 With emerging technologies and food delivery services disrupting the traditional business model, restaurants are looking for ways to optimize their operations and increase their share of off-premise revenues.

 "Today, consumers rely on mobile ordering and third-party delivery services," stated Apex CEO Kent Savage.
 "These trends have a dramatic effect on a store's operations specifically order volume, velocity and, of course, labor.
 This unlocks opportunity for improvement across the board incremental sales, profits and customer loyalty," continued Savage.
 "With competitive food choices expanding, brands have the opportunity to leverage technology by providing a fast and easy pick-up experience which delights all of the stakeholders delivery drivers, associates and customers and keeps them coming back for more."